asynchroza/asynchroza.github.io/_posts/architecture/2024-03-04-creational-design-patterns.md

   service.publish(); // implementation which differs under the hood

   // update upload status in admin app for uploading assets
-  // send notifications to clients that a new asset is available in their realm }
+  // send notifications to clients that a new asset is available in their environment }

 // ...